SAP-samples/teched2025-AD161/exercises/ex2/README.md

     <br>![](/exercises/ex2/images/02_01_0030.png)

-3. In the new terminal window, change to the _xtravels_ folder:
+3. Change to the _xtravels_ folder (assuming the new terminal has opened in your workspace root folder _ws_):
     ```sh
     cd xtravels
     ```